Sicilian pizza

-Sicilian pizza (pizza siciliana) is a style of pizza originating in the Sicily region of Italy.
-It became a popular dish in western Sicily by the mid-19th century and was the type of pizza usually consumed in Sicily until the 1860s.
+Pizza originating in the Sicily region of Italy (pizza siciliana) became a popular dish in western Sicily by the mid-19th century and was the type of pizza usually consumed in Sicily until the 1860s.
 It eventually reached North America in an altered form, with thicker crust and a rectangular shape.

 Traditional Sicilian pizza is often thick-crusted and rectangular, but can also be round and similar to the Neapolitan pizza.
 It is often topped with tomatoes, herbs, onions, anchovies, and strong cheese such as caciocavallo and toma.
 Other versions do not include cheese.

-The Sicilian methods of making pizza are linked to local culture and country traditions, so there are differences in preparing pizza among the provinces of Palermo, Syracuse, and Messina, and the Metropolitan City of Catania.
+The Sicilian methods of making pizza are linked to local culture and country traditions, so there are differences in preparing pizza among the various provinces of the island.

 Italian varieties

 Palermo

 Sfincione (or sfinciuni in Sicilian language) is a very common variety of pizza that originated in the province of Palermo.
 Unlike Neapolitan pizza, it is typically rectangular, with more dough, sauce, and less cheese.
 An authentic recipe often calls for herbs, onion, tomato sauce, strong cheese, and anchovies.
 The sauce is sometimes placed on top of the toppings to prevent it from soaking into the thick dough.